mdhornstein/mdhornstein.github.io/articles/nature-of-work.md

 layout: default
 ---

-We provide interesting quotes and perspectives on the nature of work.
+We provide interesting quotes and perspectives on the nature of work, including both technical and psychological aspects.

 ### Finishing Projects